coderefinery/social-coding/talk.md

 your idea, someone can always read that paper and re-create your method.
 Don't think that copyright gives you magic protection.
 -->

 ---

+## Exercises (1/2)

+1. Contrast Matlab vs Octave from a derivative work, intellectual property, and open science standpoint.

+3. Do you form derivative works of your groupmates' work?
+Colleagues who came before you?
+What have you done that isn't a derivative work?

+2. Try to trace and think of the derivative work history of this lesson.
+How many inputs are there?
+What happens if you think of more than copyright?

+---

+## Software licensing

+---